-However, the presence of other international automakers like Toyota, BMW, VW, and etc. with their high brand value, reliability, and trust, among the people in Ghana, is likely to provide strong competition for domestic manufacturers like Kantaka Group.
+However, the presence of other international automakers like Toyota, BMW, VW, and etc., with their high brand value, reliability, and trust, among the people in Ghana, is likely to provide strong competition for domestic manufacturers like Kantaka Group.
 Mahindra & Mahindra occupied nearly 20% of the imported vehicles in the country, with its popular vehicle model sales, like Genio, XUV, and Xylo.
-Buoyed by sales of 3,500 SUVs and pick-ups in the last seven years, Indian automotive major is ready to set up an assembly plant and service center in Ghana.
+Buoyed by sales of 3,500 SUVs and pick-ups in the last seven years, the Indian automotive major is ready to set up an assembly plant and service center in Ghana.

-- German carmaker Volkswagen unveiled its first vehicle assembled in Ghana, a Tiguan SUV in August 2020.
+- German carmaker Volkswagen unveiled its first vehicle assembled in Ghana, a Tiguan SUV, in August 2020.
 The event marked the official opening of VW's first vehicle assembly facility in the West African country and the fifth in sub-Saharan Africa.

 Table of Contents

 2. RESEARCH METHODOLOGY